-Secondary Objective: Outcome Measure: To evaluate the effect of two doses of benralizumab on health status/ health-related quality of life St. George's Respiratory Questionnaire (SGRQ) COPD assessment tool (CAT) To evaluate the effect of two doses of benralizumab on pulmonary function Pre-dose/pre-bronchodilator Forced expiratory volume in one second $(FEV_1)^$ at the study centre To evaluate the effect of two doses of benralizumab on respiratory symptoms Baseline/Transitional Dyspnea Index (BDI/TDI) Exacerbations of Chronic Pulmonary Disease Tool - Respiratory Symptoms (E-RS) To evaluate the effect of two doses of benralizumab on rescue medication use Total rescue medication use (average puffs/day) To evaluate the effect of two doses of benralizumab on nocturnal awakenings Number of nights with awakening due to COPD
+Secondary Objective: Outcome Measure: To evaluate the effect of three doses of benralizumab on health status/health-related quality of life St. George's Respiratory Questionnaire (SGRQ) COPD assessment tool (CAT) To evaluate the effect of three doses of benralizumab on pulmonary function Pre-dose/pre-bronchodilator Forced expiratory volume in one second $(FEV_1)^$ at the study centre To evaluate the effect of three doses of benralizumab on respiratory symptoms Baseline/Transitional Dyspnea Index (BDI/TDI) Exacerbations of Chronic Pulmonary Disease Tool - Respiratory Symptoms (E-RS) To evaluate the effect of three doses of benralizumab on nocturnal awakenings Number of nights with awakening due to COPD

-Secondary Objective: Outcome Measure: To evaluate the effect of two doses of benralizumab on the severity, frequency and duration of EXACT-PRO defined events.
-Exacerbations of Chronic Pulmonary Disease Tool - Patient-reported Outcome (EXACT-PRO) To evaluate the effect of two doses of benralizumab on other parameters associated with COPD exacerbations Time to first COPD exacerbation and proportion of subjects with $\geq 1$ COPD exacerbation To evaluate the effect of two doses of benralizumab on COPD exacerbations involving emergency room visits and hospitalizations Annual rate of COPD exacerbations that are associated with an emergency room visit or a hospitalization To evaluate the effect of two doses of benralizumab on healthcare resource utilization due to COPD Annual rate of hospitalizations due to COPD; annual rate of hospitalizations and emergency department visits combined due to COPD; annual rate of unscheduled outpatient visits including unscheduled visits to study centres due to COPD; and annual rate of unscheduled healthcare encounters due to COPD To evaluate the pharmacokinetics and immunogenicity of two doses of benralizumab Pharmacokinetic (PK) parametersAnti-drug antibodies (ADA)
+Secondary Objective: Outcome Measure: To evaluate the effect of three doses of benralizumab on rescue medication use Total rescue medication use (average puffs/day) To evaluate the effect of three doses of benralizumab on the severity, frequency and duration of EXACT-PRO defined events.
+Exacerbations of Chronic Pulmonary Disease Tool - Patient-reported Outcome (EXACT-PRO) To evaluate the effect of three doses of benralizumab on other parameters associated with COPD exacerbations Time to first COPD exacerbation and proportion of subjects with $\geq 1$ COPD exacerbation To evaluate the effect of three doses of benralizumab on COPD exacerbations involving emergency room visits and hospitalizations Annual rate of COPD exacerbations that are associated with an emergency room visit or a hospitalization To evaluate the effect of three doses of benralizumab on health care resource utilization due to COPD Annual rate of hospitalizations due to COPD; annual rate of hospitalizations and emergency department visits combined due to COPD; annual rate of unscheduled outpatient visits including unscheduled visits to study centres due to COPD; and annual rate of unscheduled healthcare encounters due to COPD To evaluate the pharmacokinetics and immunogenicity of three doses of benralizumab PK parameters Anti-drug antibodies (ADA)